dmitrykologrivko/nestjs-boilerplate/packages/core/docs/bootstrap.md

 Each bootstrapper needs to provide `BootstrapperMeta` in the constructor.\
 `module` is the main application module\
 `options` optional Nest application configuration\
-`onCustomInit` function which allows doing additional configure of application\
+`onInit` function which allows doing additional configure of application\
 `loaders` array of the bootstrapper loaders

 ## Base Loader